bio-guoda/preston/docs/architecture.md

 <https://search.idigbio.org/v2/search/publishers> <http://purl.org/pav/hasVersion> <hash://sha256/3eff98d4b66368fd8d1f8fa1af6a057774d8a407a4771490beeb9e7add76f362> .
 ```

 then the content handler will attempt to parse the content.
-In parsing the content, more statements can be created, including requests for, let's say downloading of darwin core archives or rss feeds using a ```<resource> <hasVersion> <blank> . ``` as we saw earlier.
+In parsing the content, more statements can be created, including requests for, let's say downloading darwin core archives or rss feeds using a ```<resource> <hasVersion> <blank> . ``` as we saw earlier.

 ## `archiver`